-Treatment: Ribavirin has been used for some VHFs, but there is no established treatment or cure.
+Medical Treatment: Possible use of Ribavirin under Investigational New Drug (IND) protocol.
+No established treatment or cure.
 Supportive care is the mainstay of treatment with intense hemodynamic support.
 Reporting: Immediately report suspect cases to the Division of Public Health, Office of Infectious Disease Epidemiology: 1-888-295-5156 (24/7 coverage).

-Additional information:

-Visit the CDC website: www.cdc.gov/vhf/.
+For more information: Visit the CDC website: www.cdc.gov/vhf/.